-1. See Your Speed & Speed Limits
+1. See Your Speed and Speed Limits

-Once you’ve started navigating somewhere, you can tap the search button (the magnifying glass) to search for another location and add it as a pit stop.
-Or, if you know you’ll need a pit stop before you leave, tap the three-dot icon in the upper right and choose “Add stop.”
+Once you’ve started navigating somewhere, you can tap the Search button (the magnifying glass) to search for another location and add it as a pit stop.
+Or if you know you’ll need a pit stop before you leave, tap the three-dot icon in the upper right and choose Add stop.

-Even more handy, if you search for gas stations, it’ll show you the gas prices at different locations so that you can save a few bucks on your fill-up.
+Even more handy, if you search for gas stations, it’ll show you the gas prices at different locations so that you can save a few bucks on your next fill-up.

 3. Plan Trips Ahead of Time

-Just get directions from one location to the other as normal, tap on the public transportation tab, then tap the “Depart At” button.
-It will automatically be set for whatever time it currently is, but you can change it to another time, change it to “Arrive By”, or even choose to just take the last available transit.
+Start by pulling up directions from one location to another as normal.
+Tap on the public transportation tab, then hit the Depart At button.
+It will automatically jump to the current time, but you can change it to another time, change it to Arrive By, or even choose to just take the last available transit.

 4. Change Your View